PROS of the Breville BJE200XL Juicer

 CONS of the Breville BJE200XL Juicer

-* Small slices of fruit or veggies end up unshredded in the pulp container because there is a small gap between the bottom of the food chute and the shredding blades of the filter basket.
+* One speed means you cannot slow the shredder basket down for tough or leafy greens.
+I compensate by packing the chute with green and feeding it s-l-o-w-l-y.* Small slices of fruit or veggies end up unshredded in the pulp container because there is a small gap between the bottom of the food chute and the shredding blades of the filter basket.
 The slices are thin enough (1/16 to 1/8") to fit through the gap.
 See the video for actual pulp results.

 * The juice dispensing hole is hard to clean and gets a build-up.
 A small bottle brush gets some of it out.